10 Tips for Present and Future Undergraduate Students in Nigeria

 Your vision will become clear only when you can look into your own heart.
 Who looks outside, dreams; who looks inside, awakes.

-If you ask most students in higher institution today why they chose their course of study, most will hardly give you a reason.
+If you ask most students in higher institutions today why they chose their course of study, most will hardly give you a reason.
 For some, it’s just the name; Industrial Chemistry just sounds good.
 Some might say a rich uncle is making a good living from the profession.
-For other it’s either the profession sounds high-paying or they just don’t have a clue.
-An Architect friend said he chose to study Architecture because he enjoyed how an Architect he once met makes and receives calls while on construction site; it just felt good watching him control things with his phone.
-I made similar judgments when filling my Jamb form in 2002.
-I chose Petroleum Engineering because I felt it could easily grant me financial freedom once I graduate from school and get a job in an Oil-Company; but that wasn’t such a good idea.
-In five years of studying petroleum engineering at the federal university of technology Owerri, I never saw an Oil rig (except in theory) let alone step my feet on one.
+For others, it’s either the profession sounds high-paying or they just don’t have a clue.
+An Architect friend said he chose to study Architecture because he enjoyed how an Architect he once met made and received calls while on a construction site; it just felt good watching him control things with his phone.
+I made similar judgments when filling out my Jamb form in 2002.
+I chose Petroleum Engineering because I felt it could easily grant me financial freedom once I graduated from school and got a job in an oil company, but that wasn’t such a good idea.
+In five years of studying petroleum engineering at the Federal University of Technology Owerri, I never saw an Oil rig (except in theory) let alone step my feet on one.
 Funny enough I didn’t care to.
-So how does that come to play; aspiring petroleum engineer, at the time, not enthusiastic about visiting an oil-rig for once in his career.
-If you are a prospective undergraduate students, ask yourself; why do I want to go to the university or college?
-Do I really care about becoming a Microbiologist?
+So how does that come into play; An aspiring petroleum engineer, at the time, was not enthusiastic about visiting an oil rig for once in his career.
+If you are a prospective undergraduate student, ask yourself; why do I want to go to the university or college?
+Do I care about becoming a Microbiologist?
 What is the point; really, in spending four to five years learning to become something I have no interest in?
 Do I accept to study a course hoping to fit into it?
 How employable or self-employable is this profession considering the economic situation in the country?
 How equipped are our universities to train me on this course?

 2. Make a Clear Decision for going to Higher Institution